gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Metrics/README.md

 `StringMetrics.JaroDistance` method allows to calculate the Jaro distance between two strings of symbols.

-Although the Jaro distance is often referred to as an edit distance metric, its value does not represent a number of edit operations and varies between 0 and 1 such that 0 is an exact match and 1 equates to no similarities.
+Although the Jaro distance is often referred to as an edit distance metric, its value does not represent a number of edit operations and varies between 0.0 and 1.0 such that 0.0 represents an exact match and 1.0 equates to no similarities.

 Consider the example: